jasonhofer/doctrine-oci8-extended/README.md

 Doctrine OCI8 Extended
 ======================

-The Doctrine OCI8 driver with cursor support.
+The Doctrine OCI8 driver with cursor support, for PHP 7.1+.

+**IMPORTANT: I have not tested this branch yet!
+Use at your own risk!**

 Usage
 -----